SuperOfficeDocs/superoffice-docs/docs/document/cloud/office-365/troubleshooting.md

 ## Update access rights for the users (b)

-### During login to CRM Online with Microsoft 365 authentication activated (N/A for SuperId with IDP)
+### During login to CRM Online with Microsoft 365 authentication activated (N/A for SuperID with IDP)

 * "We were unable to log you in through Microsoft 365.
 Error: access_denied."